Forestry mulching: Invasive species control

-Some common invasive plants such as tamarisk (salt cedar), Pinyon-juniper, Russian olive, red cedar, buckthorn, and multiflora rose can establish in a natural habitat, soak up a tremendous amount of ground water.
+Some common invasive plants such as tamarisk (salt cedar), Pinyon-juniper, Russian olive, red cedar, buckthorn, and multiflora rose can establish in a natural habitat, soak up a tremendous amount of groundwater.
 This may merit removing the plants using mulchers to re-establish the native habitat or to preserve the water table.
 Invasive insects such as pine beetles can also devastate forests, leaving behind rotting trees with diminishing timber value and that may become falling hazards if they lose their ability to stand up against wind.

-Proactive mulching can reduce stress on trees caused by crowding, making them less susceptible to attack from invasive species.
+Proactive mulching can reduce tree stress caused by crowding, making them less susceptible to attack from invasive species.
 Mulching invasive species in place can control the spread of invasive plants, insects, and fungus.
-The mulching action tends to discharge the material downward and within a reasonably confined area, versus other methods such as rotary cutters that may laterally disperse pine beetles or other invasive species into neighboring healthy trees.
+The mulching action tends to discharge the material downward and within a reasonably confined area, versus other methods such as rotary cutters that may laterally disperse pine beetles or other invasive species into neighbouring healthy trees.